 (Seeing is Believing)

 Visual learners understand and remember information better when they can see it.
-They’re the type of students who enjoy looking at charts, diagrams, and colorful images to grasp new concepts.
-Just like how a picture can speak a thousand words, these students retain information more effectively when it’s represented visually.
+They enjoy looking at charts, diagrams, and colorful images to grasp new concepts.
+Just like a picture can speak a thousand words, these students retain information more effectively when represented visually.

 Characteristics: